Guide: Decorating the kids' room

 Children use far more time in their rooms than adults do in any other room of the house.
 This is why it is even more important to make sure that it is not unhealthy for them to play and sleep in their rooms.
-Some things you will have to consider before you furnish.
-Other things need to be considered when choosing or buying items and toys.
+Here are some things you will have to consider before you furnish the room and things that need to be considered when choosing or buying items and toys.
 And then there are things you will need to do every day.

 There can be consequences by not doing anything, but luckily doing small things make a big difference as long as you know where to make an effort.
 In this guide, we focus on some of the things you should remember when you shop for, furnish, decorate and maintain a healthy children’s room.
 Sources: The Ecological Council and other